4 People Shot In Drive-By Shooting During Sidewalk Sale In North Philadelphia, Police Say

 So far, there have been no arrests or motive for this latest round of gun violence.

-For a list of gun violence resources in Philadelphia, click here.MORE NEWS: WATCH: 450-Pound Baby Elephant Sculpture Makes It Way To Children's Sculpture Zoo In Haddonfield
+For a list of gun violence resources in Philadelphia, click here.MORE NEWS: New Jersey Restaurants Holding Onto Increased Business As Statewide COVID Cases Climb

 CBS3’s Jan Carabeo and Alecia Reid contributed to this report.